Towards Selecting the Informative Alternative Relational Query Plans for Database Education: Quantifying Plan Informativeness

-\eat{In the preceding subsections, we introduce the distance and the relevance measures between a pair of query plans.} Intuitively, through the \textit{plan interestingness} measure, we aim to maximize the minimum relevance and distance of the selected query plan set.
-To this end, we can exploit measures that have been used in diversifying search results such as MaxMin, MaxSum, DisC, \etc\cite{search_drosou_2010, disc_ma_2012}.
-An experimental study in~\cite{poikilo_dr_2013} has reported the effect of these choices in diversifying search results.
-Specifically, MaxSum and k-medoids fail to cover all areas of the result space; MaxSum tends to focus on the outskirts of the results whereas k-medoids clustering reports only central points, ignoring sparser areas.
-MaxMin and DisC perform better in this aspect.
-However, in the DisC model, users need to select a radius $r$ instead of the number $k$ of diverse results~\cite{disc_ma_2012}.
-As the distribution of plans is uncertain, it is difficult to choose a suitable radius for the DisC model.
-Hence, we utilize the MaxMin model.
+\eat{In the preceding subsections, we introduce the distance and the relevance measures between a pair of query plans.} Intuitively, through the \textit{plan informativeness} measure, we aim to maximize the minimum relevance and distance of the selected query plan set.
+To this end, we can exploit measures that have been used in diversifying search results, such as MaxMin, MaxSum, DisC, \etc\cite{search_drosou_2010,disc_ma_2012}.
+Based on~\cite{poikilo_dr_2013}, we utilize the MaxMin model in this work.
+We adopt the MaxMin criterion because it directly safeguards the \emph{worst-case} informativeness among the selected plans, matching the pedagogical goal of avoiding any ``uninformative'' outlier.
+It also provides a simple, interpretable objective with a known approximation guarantee.
+By contrast, objectives such as MaxSum can be driven by a small number of highly informative plans, while still admitting low-informative ones into the selection.